goranwong/public/ansible/oracle_client_patching/README.md

-This is ansible playbook for oracle client patching for Riskreg applications
+This is ansible playbook for oracle client patching

  - Oracle client patching source is from NFS - 172.100.1.231:/export/ansible/ORAPATCH, it will be mounted to /tmp/oracle and will be unmount after patching.